 - Vitamin A (beta carotene) for good vision and preventing macular degeneration and cataracts.

-- The antioxidants in carrots can also contribute to reducing the risk of chronic diseases like heart disease and certain cancers.
+- The antioxidants found in carrots can help reduce the risk of chronic diseases, such as heart disease.

 - Carrots can protect the body from free radicals that can cause cellular damage.